Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-If a draught is felt through gaps that are too large or holes the area requirements to be closed.
+If a draught is felt from unreasonable gaps or holes that it needs to be sealed.

-What are the most unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Get the complete information to the Healthy Homes draught stopping requirements.

 draught stopping building inspections